kyclark/bioinformatics_primer/book.md

 \newpage

-# Chapter 29: Parsing BLAST -outfmt 6
+# Chapter 29: Parsing Tab-delimited BLAST Hits

 Write a Python program called "blastomatic.py" that takes a BLAST hits file (-outfmt 6, tab-delimited format) as a single positional argument and a named "--annotations" argument that is an annotations file that gives genus and species information for a given sequence ID.
 Check that both are actually files and die '"XXX" is not a file' if they are not.
 Iterate over the BLAST hits and use the sequence ID (`saccver`) to lookup the sequence in the annotations file so that you can print out the seq ID and the percent identity (`pident`) from the hits file along with the `genus` and `species` from the annotations file.